aspose-email/Aspose.Email-API-Reference-Tutorials/email/turkish/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Aspose.Email Kullanarak Java’da Ekli E-posta Gönderme
+# Aspose.Email Kullanarak Ekli HTML E-posta Java Gönderme

-## Introduction
+## Giriş

-Eğer **ekli e-posta gönderme java** ihtiyacınız varsa doğru yerdesiniz.
-Modern Java uygulamalarında—raporlama araçları, bildirim servisleri veya otomatik iş akışları geliştiriyor olsanız da—programatik olarak bir e-posta oluşturabilmek, dosya ekleyebilmek ve hatta MSG dosyası olarak dışa aktarabilmek değerli bir beceridir.
-Bu öğretici, Aspose.Email for Java üzerinden size **birden fazla dosya ekleme java**, **e-posta mesajı oluşturma java** ve **e-postayı msg formatına dışa aktarma** işlemlerini harici bir SMTP sunucusuna ihtiyaç duymadan nasıl yapacağınızı gösterecek.

-**What You’ll Learn**
+If you need to **send HTML email java** with one or more attachments, you’ve come to the right place.
+Modern Java applications—whether you’re building reporting tools, notification services, or automated workflows—often require the ability to programmatically create rich‑HTML emails, attach files, and optionally export the message as an MSG file for later use.
+This tutorial walks you through Aspose.Email for Java, showing you how to **attach multiple files java**, **create email message java**, and **export email to msg format** without relying on an external SMTP server.

+**Neler Öğreneceksiniz**
-- Maven projesinde Aspose.Email for Java nasıl kurulur
+- How to set up Aspose.Email for Java in a Maven project
-- Gönderici ve alıcı bilgileriyle bir e-posta mesajı nasıl oluşturulur
-- Çeşitli dosya türleri (metin, resim, PDF, arşiv, Word) nasıl eklenir
-- Oluşturulan e-posta, daha sonra kullanım veya arşivleme için MSG dosyası olarak nasıl kaydedilir

-Java e-posta otomasyonunuzu artırmaya hazır mısınız?
-Gereksinimlere göz atalım.
+- How to create an email message with sender and receiver information
+- How to attach a variety of file types (text, image, PDF, archive, Word)
+- How to save the constructed email as an MSG file for later use or archiving

+Ready to boost your Java email automation?
+Let’s dive into the prerequisites.

-## Quick Answers
+## Hızlı Yanıtlar
 - **What library do I need?** Aspose.Email for Java
 - **Can I attach any file type?** Yes – text, images, PDFs, archives, Word docs, etc.
 - **Do I need a license?** A temporary license works for testing; a full license is required for production.
 - **How do I save the email?** Use `message.save(..., SaveOptions.getDefaultMsg())`.
 - **Is HTML email supported?** Absolutely – set `message.isBodyHtml(true)` and provide HTML content.

-## What is Aspose.Email for Java?
+## Aspose.Email for Java Nedir?
-Aspose.Email for Java, harici bir mail sunucusuna ihtiyaç duymadan e-posta mesajları oluşturmanıza, düzenlemenize ve göndermenize olanak tanıyan yüksek performanslı bir API'dir.
-MIME yapıları, ekler ve çeşitli e-posta formatları (EML, MSG, MHTML) kutudan çıktığı gibi desteklenir.

-## Why use Aspose.Email to send email with attachment java?
-- **Harici SMTP gerekmez** mesajları oluşturup kaydetmek için.
-- **Zengin ek desteği** – büyük ikili dosyalar dahil her türlü dosya türünü ekleyebilirsiniz.
-- **Çapraz platform uyumluluğu** – Windows, Linux ve macOS JVM'lerinde çalışır.
-- **Yerleşik kaydetme** – arşivleme için MSG, EML veya MHTML formatlarına zahmetsizce dışa aktarım.
+Aspose.Email for Java is a high‑performance API that lets you create, edit, and send email messages without relying on an external mail server.
+It handles MIME structures, attachments, and various email formats (EML, MSG, MHTML) out of the box.
+It is fully compatible with Java 8 and later, providing a consistent API across platforms.

+## Neden Aspose.Email ile ekli e-posta java gönderilsin?
+You can build and save fully‑featured email messages without configuring an SMTP relay, which simplifies testing and offline archiving.
+Aspose.Email supports **50+ input and output formats**, processes multi‑hundred‑page attachments without loading the entire file into memory, and runs on Windows, Linux, and macOS JVMs.
+This makes it the go‑to solution for reliable email generation in enterprise Java environments.

-## Prerequisites
+## Önkoşullar

-- **Java Development Kit (JDK):** Versiyon 16 veya üzeri.
+- **Java Development Kit (JDK):** Version 16 or later.
-- **IDE:** IntelliJ IDEA, Eclipse veya herhangi bir Java‑uyumlu editör.
+- **IDE:** IntelliJ IDEA, Eclipse, or any Java‑compatible editor.
-- **Maven:** Bağımlılıkları Maven ile yöneteceğiz.
+- **Maven:** We'll manage dependencies with Maven.

-Java ve Maven projeleri hakkında temel bir anlayış varsayılmıştır.
+A basic understanding of Java and Maven projects is assumed.

-## Setting Up Aspose.Email for Java
+## Aspose.Email for Java Kurulumu

-### Installation via Maven
+### Maven ile Kurulum

 Add the following dependency to your `pom.xml` file: